 Finding out about link target -- read getting a preview -- without clicking on it can be beneficial in other circumstances as well.
 Say you want to find out what's behind a short url on Twitter without loading the website in the browser to decide whether visiting the link is worth it or a waste of time.

 Update: SwiftPreview is no longer available.
 The extension is no longer available on the official Chrome Web Store.
 You can use ezLinkPreview instead which offers similar functionality and is still maintained actively by its developer.
 End

 The Chrome extension SwiftPreview adds its link preview functionality to Chrome.
 All you need to do is install the extension in Google Chrome to use its functionality.
 It is activated on all websites by default, and hovering over any link will display a preview of the link in an overlay on the same page.

 That's great for looking at full images on Reddit or 4Chan, or discovering what's behind a shortened url on Twitter.

 The window size is dynamic and changes when you move the mouse or increase the size of the browser window.It won't cross the actual browser window though, which you need to take into consideration when using the program as the preview area may be too small at times depending on the Chrome browser size.

 The extension has been designed for all kinds of links, including image links.
-If you happen to be on a site that is posting thumbnails only and posting to full images on another page, you may find the SwiftPreview extension helpful as well as you just have to hover over the thumbnail to display the full image on the screen.
+If you happen to be on a site on which thumbnail links get posted a lot, you may find the SwiftPreview extension helpful as well as you just have to hover over the thumbnail to display the full image on the screen.

 Another interesting feature is the option to hover over YouTube video links to watch the videos right on the screen, and pinning works here as well.